What’s the Right Size Hydronic Baseboard Heater?

 Non-Standard Cover Sizes

 If you’re retrofitting your home for new covers, and you have non-standard sizes, it might seem like a challenge to find a good fit.
-Likewise, older hydronic baseboard heaters don’t always work well with today’s replacement covers.
+However, Baseboarders® is designed to fit over most baseboard heaters, no matter how old.
+It’s the perfect retrofit solution.

 Tall Covers